As residents of the city for years, we LOVE exploring Prague’s Christmas markets in the winter.

 Tips on Navigating Prague Christmas Markets

-Before we get into the specifics of each of the different markets, let’s talk about some general tips and tricks to navigating them.
+Let’s talk about some general tips and tricks to navigating the Prague Christmas markets.
 You might think you’re in for a relaxing day of wandering around the markets spread across the city, but the experience can quickly turn stressful if you don’t have the right plan to tackle them.

 Visit During Weekdays

 First off, in order to avoid the crowds, visit the Prague Xmas markets – especially the bigger ones in the center – during weekdays.
 And, to take it a step further, visit during the working hours of the weekdays if at all possible.